 Rigorous inspections at all key stages of manufacturing using advanced testing equipment assure you of the highest standards of quality in Mast Guide Roller Bearings for forklifts.

-Bearing is a set of steel balls held together by a metal.
-They help wheels spin fast with as little friction as possible.
-They are used on all kinds of vehicles.
-On a car, a wheel bearing rides on a metal and fits tightly inside the hub, at the center of the wheel.
-The wheel bearing is pressed into the hub from the back.
+A bearing is a set of steel balls held together by metal rings.
+Used in all kinds of vehicles, they help wheels spin fast with as little friction as possible.
+On a car, a wheel bearing rides on a metal ring that fits tightly inside the hub at the centre of the wheel.

 Our anti-rust technology ensures reliability and long service life in the roller bearings delivered to you.